 The most common form of the “backhand” is to have your elbow bent, so that when you extend your hand backward you’re striking with the outside edge of your palm, in much the same way a baseball bat would strike.
 That’s what the wrist and forearm must do to direct it all properly.

-The “thumb-tip method,” where you hold the paddle upside down (on top), with an index finger on top and thumb underneath, as if it was a normal pickleball paddle.
-This offers very similar advantages to that of ‘finger tip’ but can be extremely difficult to master because they tend to use much less force than ‘finger tip.’
+The “thumb-tip method,” where you hold the paddle upside down (on top), with an index finger on top and thumb underneath, as if it were a normal pickleball paddle.
+This offers very similar advantages to that of ‘finger tip’ but can be extremely difficult to master because they tend to use much less force than ‘fingertip.’

 When should one have a Weak Grip?